liana0555/Python-Chess/README.md

 \*Bishop: moves any number of squares diagonally.

-\*Knight: walks in the letter "G" (two squares in one direction and one perpendicular).
+\*Knight: walks two squares in one direction and one perpendicular.
 Can jump over pieces.

 \*Pawn: moves one square forward (can move two squares from the initial position).
 Strikes diagonally.